Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Related Work

 In our experiment, we maintained a constant degree of immersion (bottom-up) across conditions.
 Furthermore, as argued by \cite{salageanMeetingYourVirtual2023}, we expect a consistent level of agency and a stable appearance of the virtual environment.
 Additionally, we anticipate no significant manipulation of higher-order spatial cues through the manipulation of virtual humans' realism and their (in)congruencies.
 Finally, we are not aware of any work indicating that the realism of virtual others significantly impacts spatial presence.
 Consequently, we propose the following null hypothesis.

-\begin{enumerate}[leftmargin=*,labelindent=16pt,labelsep=8pt,rightmargin=32pt, start=1,label={H3:\,}] \item The manipulation of the avatar's realism, the virtual others' realism, and their congruence will not significantly affect spatial presence. \end{enumerate}
+\begin{enumerate}[leftmargin=*,labelindent=16pt,labelsep=8pt,rightmargin=32pt, start=1,label={H3:\,}] \item The manipulation of the self-avatar's realism, the virtual others' realism, and their congruence will not significantly affect spatial presence. \end{enumerate}

 We conducted a controlled user study to investigate the stated hypotheses and proposed exploratory evaluations.
 Therefore, we systematically manipulated the realism of a group of virtual others and the self-avatars and evaluated participants' ratings on their VR experience based on their perception of the virtual others, self-representation, and spatial presence.